 By Karthik Ganesan and Jared Rosoff

-At VMworld US 2019, VMware announced vSphere 7 with Kubernetes (Project Pacific), an evolution of vSphere into a Kubernetes-native platform. vSphere 7 with Kubernetes (among other things) introduces a vSphere Supervisor Cluster, which enables you to run Kubernetes pods natively on ESXi (called vSphere Native Pods) with the same level of isolation as virtual machines.
+At VMworld US 2019, VMware announced vSphere 7 with Kubernetes (Project Pacific), an evolution of vSphere into a Kubernetes-native platform. vSphere 7 with Kubernetes (among other things) introduces a vSphere Supervisor Cluster, which lets you run Kubernetes pods natively on ESXi (called vSphere Native Pods) with the same level of isolation as virtual machines.
 At VMworld, we claimed that vSphere Native Pods running on vSphere, isolated by the hypervisor, can achieve up to 8% better performance than pods on a bare-metal Linux Kubernetes node.
 While it may sound a bit counter-intuitive that virtualized performance is better than bare metal, let’s take a deeper look to understand how this is possible.

 Why are vSphere Native Pods faster?